Articles about replacement cordless phone rechargeable batteries.

 The scientists behind the discovery say that it tackles the problems of nuclear decommissioning, clean electricity generation and battery life.
 The batteries might last 5,000 years, powering equipment such as pacemakers and spacecraft components that need to last for long periods with total reliability.

-The different battery chemistries available perform better in different ways, such as energy density, cost, peak power, recharge-time, life-span, and efficiency.
+The different battery chemistry types available perform better in different ways, such as energy density, cost, peak power, recharge-time, life-span, and efficiency.
 Mobile system designers are inhibited by existing technology, and are forced to select a single chemistry that best meets their varied needs and therefor compromising other needed features.

 By utilizing micro benchmarks from a prototype SDB enactment, and through detailed simulations, it can be demonstrated that it is possible to combine batteries which individually excel along different axes.
 This will deliver enhanced collective performance in comparison to traditional battery packs.